 By constantly challenging the possibility to automate software development, we have introduced auto-generation of Spring components: MVC Controllers, along with Repositories and Services.
 Since version 2.1, Rebel will automatically create these classes for your domain model.

-Basic RESTful service with CRUD functionality is available to you with no coding at all.
+Basic RESTful service with CRUD (Create, Read, Update and Delete) functionality is available to you with no coding at all.

 First, you need to mark some packages from your UML model using stereotypes: repository, service, and controller, as shown on a picture below.